itisaevalex/SAPT-ASE/docs/dev/cascade-progress-log.md

   - Corrected assertions in `tests/test_cli_run.py::test_cli_run_local_dask_success` to check the DB by `task_id` and the correct scratch path.
   - Added `--keep-scratch` flag to the CLI command in `test_cli_run_local_dask_success` to ensure scratch directories persist for assertions.
 - **Outcome:** All tests now pass, including the previously failing CLI test.
 Dask cluster leak detection is active and no leaks are reported.
 Database corruption warnings during testing are now handled more gracefully.

+### May 1, 2025: Final Dask Stress Test Fixes
+- **Objective:** Resolve the final persistent Dask `LocalCluster` leak occurring in the stress test (`tests/test_dask_stress.py`).
+- **Problem:** Despite previous fixes, the stress test continued to leak a cluster instance.
+Investigation revealed the test was creating its own `LocalCluster` and `Client` outside the managed `DaskExecutor` context.
+- **Steps Completed:**
+    - Refactored `tests/test_dask_stress.py` to utilize the `DaskExecutor` as a context manager, ensuring proper setup and teardown.
+    - Identified and fixed a `TypeError` by modifying the `wf.run_dask()` call to pass the scheduler address (`executor.client.scheduler.address`) via the `scheduler` keyword argument, instead of passing the `Client` object.
+    - Refined the `DaskExecutor.__exit__` method to use `dask.distributed.utils.sync` to robustly run the asynchronous `self.really_close()` coroutine from the synchronous `__exit__` context, ensuring the cluster shutdown completes properly even when the calling context isn't async.
+    - Removed manual cleanup loops from the stress test as `DaskExecutor` now handles reliable cluster closure.
+- **Outcome:** The Dask stress test now passes consistently without leaking `LocalCluster` instances.
+All Dask-related tests are green, and the leak detection fixtures confirm no clusters remain after the test suite completes.

 ---